RestDB/webanalytics/README.md

 # WebAnalytics

-WebAnalytics is a custom web analytics tool to track your website traffic.
-This self-hosted (https://codehooks.io) solution gives you full control over your data and analytics.
+Codehooks Analytics is a custom web analytics tool to track your website(s) traffic.
+This self-hosted (https://codehooks.io) solution gives you full control over your data and the analytics application.

 ## Features